Strilanc/Strilanc.github.io/_posts/2015-05-01-Quantum-Network-Flow-Puzzle.markdown

 But how often are qubits flat?
 Well... all the intermediate states of Grover's algorithm are flat.
 And quantum compression preserves flatness.
 But the most useful example I could think of was Bell pairs: qubits in the state $\frac{1}{\sqrt{2}} (\ket{00} + \ket{11})$ don't require phase information, because their phase is uniformly zero (i.e. along the positive real line).

+**Correction (Jan 2016)**:
+*I'm not sure how I ended up thinking only "flat" qubits could be dense-coded, but reading Aram Harrow's 2003 paper [Coherent Communication of Classical Messages](http://arxiv.org/abs/quant-ph/0307091) cleared things up.
+Superdense coding works on all qubits.
+The only catch is that the process creates an entangled copy of the qubits instead of moving the qubits.*

 So the first thing I tried was turning one shared Bell pair into two.
 I had the sender apply a Hadamard gate to two fresh qubits, putting them into the state $\frac{1}{\sqrt{2}} (\ket{0} + \ket{1})$, then superdense-encoded them (as if they were classical bits) into an existing Bell pair half.
 After superdense-decoding on the other side, the resulting qubits were entangled with the sender's qubits.
 Two Bell pairs from one!...
 Except that we had to send a qubit and consume a Bell pair to do this, so it's a bit of a "two steps forward and one step back" situation.
 We could have just used the sent qubit to send a normal Bell pair half.
 There's probably cryptographic applications to using superdense coding in this way, but it's not useful in terms of channel capacity.

 The next thing I tried was sending two Bell pair halves *from a third party* via superdense coding.
 I immediately ran into a problem: the superdense coding process doesn't *move* qubits into the entangled state, it *copies* them into the state.
 This is a problem, if you want to send a Bell pair half, because it makes a third half!
 This means your Bell pair isn't a Bell pair anymore, it's a [GHZ state](http://en.wikipedia.org/wiki/Greenberger%E2%80%93Horne%E2%80%93Zeilinger_state) (i.e. three qubits in the state $\frac{1}{\sqrt{2}} (\ket{000} + \ket{111})$).